 This calendar is tried and tested, and I find mine so useful I wanted to share the idea.
 Not only will it add some colour to your kitchen but it’s also fun to use (yes, really!).
 What’s more, it’s dry-erase so it’s perfect to keep track of changing plans.

 You’ll need an A4 photo frame, a sheet of A4 paper, double sided tape and paint colour charts (the sort you get free in the paint aisle in home improvement or DIY shops).
-Take a look at these instructions to find out how to make your own, but you don’t need to follow them to the letter.
 Why not personalise your calendar with photos, or add a ‘notes’ section at the end for scribbling messages to the people you live with?

 If you have some paint colour charts left over, don’t throw them away!
 They’re so versatile and can be used to make all sorts of useful household items (some you don’t even know you need!).
 From jewellery and greetings cards to wallpaper and wallets, here are another 50 ways to decorate your home on a budget with them.

 So you’ve made your calendar, but where will you keep the pens?!
 Take an old spice tin (you can get them in your local supermarket or buy them on etsy.com – starting at around £2 each) and put a small magnet inside it at the back.
 The magnet should stick to the tin by itself, so there’s no need for glue.
 Fill it with stationery, put it on a magnetic surface and ta da!
 You’ve solved the age old problem of never having a pen to hand and brightened up your fridge at the same time.